PeterBear0909/nasal_ELVC/index.md

 * DDUR: average absolute duration difference between the converted and target utterances

 ## Experimental Results
+The CER and SER for NEL speech are 90.8% and 89.5%, respectively.
+The CER and SER of the zero-shot VC-processed NEL speech of the pretrained Seed-VC model are 92.3% and 84.8%, respectively.
+The following presents the results of NEL speech processed by the VTN-VC and ETN-VC models.

 * Table.
 I. Objective evaluation results of VTN-VC models using different features on CEL-to-NL and NEL-to-NL conversion tasks. ↑ means the higher the better, while ↓ means the lower the better.
 ![vtn-r](figure/VTN-result.png)